Hannah Lee (footballer)

 Hannah Rose Lee Flores (born 28 October 2000) is a professional footballer who plays as a midfielder for Greek club Kifisia WFC.
-Born in the United States, she represents the Nicaragua women's national team.
+Born in the United States, she plays for the Nicaragua national team.

 Early life and amateur career

 Born in Madison, South Dakota to an American father and a Nicaraguan mother, Lee attended Murray High School, earning First Team All-State and First Team All-Region honours in her three consecutive seasons at the school.
 In 2019, she started playing college soccer for the Salt Lake Community College Bruins.

 In June 2021, Lee was included in the National Junior College Athletic Association All-Tournament Team for the 2020 season, being the only sophomore amongst the SLCC players included.
 She moved to the Utah Valley University in 2021, being redshirted in her first year at the university but later playing for the Utah Valley Wolverines in 2022.

 Club career

 Lee played club football for La Roca FC and Murray FC during high school.
 On 8 March 2024, she signed a one-year contract with Campeonato Brasileiro de Futebol Feminino Série A1 side Santos FC, following the footsteps of Reina Bonta, Jourdan Ziff and Olivia McDaniel, all American-born footballers who joined the club in the previous years.

 Lee made her professional debut on 29 March 2024, coming on as a first-half substitute for Maria Alves in a 2–0 home loss to Red Bull Bragantino.
 On 25 June, after just one further league appearance, she rescinded her contract with the Sereias.